What is an Online Merchant?

 - E-Commerce Analyst

-There were about 1,023,900 jobs for Online Merchant in 2016 (in the United States).
+In 2016, there was an estimated number of 1,023,900 jobs in the United States for Online Merchant.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Online Merchant by 2026.
-Due to new job openings and attrition, there will be an average of 104,200 job openings in this field each year.
+The BLS estimates 104,200 yearly job openings in this field.

 The states with the most job growth for Online Merchant are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.